 Earnest Money Deposit

-A deposit is usually made when the buyer signs the contract.
-The money is then held in escrow until closing by a third party such as the seller's real estate attorney or a title company.
-The deposit is usually a fraction of the selling price and the amount should be specified in the contract.
-It's a credit towards the final negotiated purchase price.
+When the buyer signs the contract, they often pay a small amount of money to indicate they are serious about purchasing the home.
+The money is held in escrow until closing by a third party, such as the seller's real estate attorney or a title company.
+The amount should be specified in the contract, and the money is credited toward the final negotiated purchase price.